 A process that takes place before installing a wet room, to protect the walls and floor from leaks.
 The technical term for this is ‘tanking’.

-A luxurious and continental-inspired bathroom which is fully and doesn’t need shower enclosures or a tray.
-The floor will have a drain to take away water
+A luxurious and continental-inspired bathroom which is fully open and doesn’t need a shower enclosure or tray.
+The floor will have a drain to take away water.

 Where would we be without showers?
 Showers are a modern convenience we’ve come to know, love and let’s face it, depend on to get us through the busy and stressful weeks.

 There are lots of words and phrases used to describe showers and fittings, and we don’t expect everyone to be as fanatical about showers as we are.

 Every bathroom is different and choosing the right shower enclosure to suit both your needs and the space can be complicated - particularly if you’ve got an awkwardly shaped room to work with.